The self is not something ready-made, but something in continuous formation through choice of action. -John Dewey

 Children thrive in our program because we provide a safe place to expand knowledge while taking risks on concepts that stretch perspective and processes.
 We share with each child an expectation for perseverance through the midst of challenging curricular goals rooted in observation and reflection.

 Our sixth grade curriculum emphasizes the value a person can bring to a community as students explore the foundations of learning through a lens of personal and social identity.
-Students learn to step into the shoes of someone else, from a literary character to a historical civilization to a scientist, and even to a classmate.
-The Study Skills class offers a unique experience for 6th graders to enhance their abilities in executive function and logical thought while aligning these learning practices to all content areas.
-Additionally, much of the curriculum, from math to vocabulary, focus on individual challenges by allowing students to advance at their own pace.
+Students learn to step into the shoes of someone else, from a literary character to a historical civilization to a scientist to a classmate.
+Students engage in a journey of personal discovery, and gain the skills needed to become savvy navigators of this journey.
+Utilizing a custom-tailored study skills curriculum, 6th graders will enhance their executive functioning abilities as well as their approach to effective, personalized learning.

 Character Development: Advisory & Squads

 All students are assigned to an advisor.
-The middle school promotes character development through daily connection to an advisor with reflection serving as a key to improvement.
-In addition to advisory, a fun, community, leadership-minded House System, called Squads, distributes all middle school students and teachers into four distinct Squads.
-Squads focus on collaboration, construction, competition, and fun with students across every grade level.
-Older kids counsel younger, and faculty guide teams towards creating a new identity as a Squad.
+The middle school promotes character development through daily connection to a charismatic adult with reflection serving as a key to personal development.
+In addition to advisory, a fun, community, leadership-minded house system, which we call Squads.
+The Squad program distributes all middle school students and teachers into four distinct groups that focus on collaboration, construction, competition, and fun.
+Older kids counsel younger and faculty members guide teams towards building community and unifying our incredible school culture.

 Place-Based Learning: Museum Partnerships